 West Ham supporters don't ask for much.
-We know we are a reasonably small club no matter how much East End tradition is associated with us; we know that we won't be near the top of the league or challenging for silverware.
-All we ask is that the players give their all while wearing the shirt, we have a bit of a chuckle in the stands, and that the team plays entertaining football with players who get us out of our seats.
+We know we are a reasonably small club no matter how much East End tradition is associated with us; we know we won't be near the top of the league or challenging for silverware.
+All we ask is the players give their all while wearing the shirt, we have a bit of a chuckle in the stands, and the team plays entertaining football with players who get us out of our seats.

 It was done.
 The Boleyn Ground had seen her last game, and we gave the old girl a fitting send-off.
-The bulldozers would soon be moving in, and we were off to pastures new: the London Stadium in Stratford.
+The bulldozers would soon be moving in, and we were off to new pastures: the London Stadium in Stratford.
 There were grown men in tears that evening — but leaving our beloved Boleyn was reluctantly accepted at the mouth-watering thought of taking the club to the next level.

-David Sullivan even went on Sky Sports during the weeks leading up to the final game at Upton Park, stating that the club had submitted two £30-35 million bids for two forwards.
-Call me cynical, but it was a great ploy to ensure people renewed their season tickets — the thought of a £35million forward in claret and blue.
+David Sullivan even went on Sky Sports during the weeks leading up to the final game at Upton Park, stating the club had submitted two £30-35 million bids for two forwards.
+Call me cynical, but it was a great ploy to ensure people renewed their season tickets — the thought of a £35 million forward in claret and blue.
 West Ham fans are still waiting for that £35million forward, nearly two years later.

-Much like the fans had no choice in leaving The Boleyn, the club's crest was also changed during the transition from Green Street to Stratford.
+Like the fans had no choice in leaving The Boleyn, the club's crest also changed during the transition from Green Street to Stratford.
 The word 'London' was placed on the badge.
-'London' is quite a broad term; it could mean Chelsea, Arsenal or Spurs.
-I think I speak for the majority of West Ham fans who wanted 'East London' to preside on the badge, in a desperate attempt for the club to keep some of its identity.
-In another move to make West Ham United FC more of a corporate and worldwide recognisable brand, London was used.
-We all know that ‘London' will probably sell more shirts in the Far East than 'East London'.
+'London' is quite broad; it could mean Chelsea, Arsenal or Spurs.
+I speak for most West Ham fans who wanted 'East London' to preside on the badge in a desperate attempt for the club to keep some of its identity.
+In another move to make West Ham United FC more of a corporate and worldwide recognisable brand, 'London' was used.
+We all know 'London' will sell more shirts in the Far East than 'East London'.